Skip to main content

 Starts at $95/mo for clean record. $130-$220 with violations.

 Both policy types should also include UM/UIM (uninsured/underinsured motorist) and PIP (personal injury protection) — Texas requires offering them.
 Most carriers offer 30/60 UM/UIM for $8-$15/month — generally worth carrying given Texas's roughly 1-in-7 uninsured-driver rate.
+For the statewide coverage breakdown, see our full coverage vs liability only in Texas guide.

 When the Lender Decides For You